fluxcd/community/SECURITY.md

 ## Handling

-- All reports are thoroughly investigated by the Flux security team.
+- All reports are thoroughly investigated by the Security Team.
 - Any vulnerability information shared with the Security Team will not be shared with others unless it is necessary to fix the issue.
   Information is shared only on a need to know basis.
 - As the security issue moves through the identification and resolution process, the reporter will be notified.